uriborrajo/HETGEN1000/README.md

 ```
 conda install -c bioconda cd-hit-auxtools
 ```
 For the present study, only CD-HIT-DUP has been used.
-This is used before making assemblies with Spades.
+This is used before making assemblies with SPAdes.

 >CD-HIT is used after making assemblies with Spades.

->CD-HIT-EST is used for protein, i.e. transcriptome alignments.
+>CD-HIT-EST is used for protein alignments, i.e., transcriptome alignments.

 ### 5. ASTRAL INSTALLATION
-The ASTRAL tool is a java-based package that is used for estimating a phylogenetic tree with a set of unrooted gene-trees.
-It detect the species tree that turns out to be the one which gives the majority of induced quartet trees within present gene trees, and this is a statistical approach which is compatible with a multispecies coalescent model (visit Astral's GitHub because a new version called ASTER has been released).
+The ASTRAL tool is a Java-based package used for estimating a phylogenetic tree from a set of unrooted gene trees.
+It detects the species tree that maximizes the number of induced quartet trees present in the gene trees, using a statistical approach compatible with a multispecies coalescent model (visit ASTRAL's GitHub because a new version called ASTER has been released).

-To install Astral, we create a folder called Apps, which is going to be our central place for all the extensions and programs we need during the course.
+To install ASTRAL, we create a folder called "Apps," which will serve as our central location for all the extensions and programs we need during the course.

-Then:
+Then:º

 ```
 mkdir -p Apps/Astral